Television floor managers are the vital link between directors and those involved in a television production on the studio floor

 A typical day may involve starting at 1pm, filming three episodes of a game show and having an hour's break before filming another two in the evening.
 Two very long days may be followed by a day off.

 What to expect

 - Jobs with independent production companies and facilities houses are mainly in London and the South East, but there are also opportunities in Northern Ireland, Scotland and Wales.
-An increasing number of production companies are setting up in the North West, particularly Manchester and Liverpool, and the BBC has relocated many of its London services to Salford.
+The North West, particularly Manchester and Liverpool, has a number of production companies, including the BBC regional headquarters for the North West in Salford.

 - The work can be pressurised, particularly when working to tight production schedules and strict studio booking times.